jayfiled/webSite/src/pages/BlogArticles/August18/doubtsBlogs.md

 - I am none of those.
 Just a hard worker with a lot of enthusism.
 I don't have a great memory, I don't pick up difficult subjects quickly, I don't enjoy sudoku, or have spent time solving logical puzzles for fun.

+- I rely on my effort to go away when I don't understand something and come back with the answers - I think this mindset holds me back from learning things on the fly.
+But it works for me.

-- Even though I put in 3 - 4 hours a night, I don't feel like I'm getting close to the goal.
+- Even though I'm putting in 3 - 4 hours a night, I don't feel like I'm getting close to the goal.

 - I look at the requirements in job postings for a junior front end developer and realise that I am at least a year away of self study and a diploma / bootcamp away from even being considered at interviews.